-The System had net investment loss of approximately \$(410) million for 2022 compared to net investment income of approximately \$915 million for 2021.
+The System had net investment income of approximately \$284 million for 2023 compared to net investment loss of approximately \$(410) million for 2022.

-The investment income of the System decreased approximately \$1,325 million during the year ended June 30, 2022, compared to the year ended June 30, 2021, as a result of a decrease in the overall performance of the market during the fiscal year.
-The investment income of the System increased approximately \$805 million during the year ended June 30, 2021, compared to the year ended June 30, 2020, as a result of an increase in the overall performance of the market during the fiscal year; and decreased approximately \$80 million during the year ended June 30, 2020, compared to the year ended June 30, 2019, as a result of a decrease in the overall performance of the market during the fiscal year.
+The investment income of the System increased approximately \$694 million during the year ended June 30, 2023, compared to the year ended June 30, 2022, as a result of an increase in the overall performance of the market during the fiscal year.
+The investment income of the System decreased approximately \$1,325 million during the year ended June 30, 2022, compared to the year ended June 30, 2021, as a result of a decrease in the overall performance of the market during the fiscal year; and increased approximately \$805 million during the year ended June 30, 2021, compared to the year ended June 30, 2020, as a result of an increase in the overall performance of the market during the fiscal year; and increased approximately \$805 million during the year ended June 30, 2021, compared to the year ended June 30, 2020, as a result of an increase in the overall performance of the market during the fiscal year.